How to Setup SMTP in Gmail: Do You Know the Limits?

 - 1,000 emails per day if you’re paying for G Suite (just shy of 30k emails per month)

-What happens when you reach your daily send limit?
+What happens when you reach your daily send limit in Gmail?

 Google may temporarily disable your Gmail account without any warnings, and you may have to wait an entire day before you regain access to your mailbox.